We monitored three beaches in Island County from May 20 through Aug. 30, 2019:

 - Windjammer Lagoon

-Freeland County Park in Holmes Harbor has a permanent swim advisory due to bacteria levels.
+Freeland County Park in Holmes Harbor has a swim advisory from June through mid-Sept. due to bacteria levels.

 Keeping beaches safe

 The Beach Environmental Assessment, Communication & Health (BEACH) Program ensures that marine water is safe to swim and play in and informs the public if water doesn't meet swimming standards.